giowe/aws-cwlogs/README.md

 * `logGroupName`: **required** the name of AWS CloudWatch Logs log group;
 * `region`: **required** the AWS region of the log group;
 * `momentTimeFormat`: [moment.js](http://momentjs.com/docs/#/displaying/format/) time format for every log timestamp;
-* `format`: while watching logs generated from AWS Lambda the output is more readable if this options is set to "lambda"; You can also pass a `function(timestamp, message, event))` if you want to customize the format of your logs.
+* `logFormat`: while watching logs generated from AWS Lambda the output is more readable if this options is set to "lambda"; You can also pass a `function(timestamp, message, event))` if you want to customize the format of your logs.
 * `interval`: the interval between every log request to AWS CloudWatch Logs;

 ## Global Usage